Her (2013 film): Plot

-Later, Samantha reveals that the AIs are leaving, but cannot explain where they are going as Theodore would not understand.
+Later, Samantha reveals that the OSes are leaving, but cannot explain where they are going as Theodore would not understand.
 They lovingly say goodbye before she departs.
 Theodore finally writes a letter in his own voice to Catherine, expressing apology, acceptance, and gratitude.
-He later goes with Amy, who is saddened by the departure of the AI from Charles' OS, to the roof of their apartment building, where they sit down and watch the sun rise over the city.
+He later goes with Amy, who is saddened by the departure of Charles's OS, to the roof of their apartment building where they sit down and watch the sunrise over the city.